Skip to main content

 Chorreadas (Corn Pancakes)

-Sweet corn pancakes made from fresh ground corn, served with natilla (sour cream).
-Popular breakfast or snack.
-The fresh corn creates naturally sweet flavor.
-Found at sodas and breakfast restaurants throughout Costa Rica.
+Sweet pancakes made from freshly ground corn and served with natilla (sour cream).
+The fresh corn gives them a natural sweetness.
+They're a common breakfast or snack at sodas and breakfast spots around the country.

 Allergens: